buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

 <br>
 <br>

-## Component level splitting
+## Code level splitting
 Suppose we have a _User_ route that has a table containing all the list of user information like User id, First Name, Last Name, Logged in date, Active or inactive status and Action.
-The _action_ table column contains various actions to delete, edit, view user history, etc. If we want to view user history, we will click on the _View History_ button that shows a popup-modal component that will contain more information on user history.
-At this instance, we make a separate _UserHistory_ component and import in the _User_ route like this
+The _action_ table column contains various actions to delete, edit, view user history, etc. If we want to view user history, we will click on the _View History_ button that shows a popup-modal module that will contain more information on user history.
+At this instance, we make a separate _UserHistory_ module and import in the _User_ route like this
 ```jsx
 import React from 'react'
 import UserHistory from './History'